quitesimpleorg/exile.h/README.md

 Abstracting those details may help developers bring sandboxing into their applications.

-## Example: Archive extraction
-A programming uncompressing archives does not need network access, but should a bug allow code execution, obviously the payload may also access the network.
-Once the target path is known, it doesn't need access to the whole file system, only write-permissions to the target directory and read on the archive file(s).

-TODO example with exile.h applied on "tar" or "unzip".
-Link to repo.

-## Example: Web apps
-Those generally don't need access to the whole filesystem hierarchy, nor do they necessarily require the ability to execute other processes.

-Way more examples can be given, but we can put it in simple words: A general purpose OS allow a process to do more things than it actually needs to do.

 ## Features
   - Restricting file system access (using Landlock or Namespaces/chroot as fallback)
   - Systemcall filtering (using seccomp-bpf).
-An interface inspired by OpenBSD's pledge() is available, removing the need to specifc rules for syscalls.
+An interface inspired by OpenBSD's pledge() is available
   - Dropping privileges in general, such as capabilities
   - Isolating the application from the network, etc. through Namespaces
   - Helpers to isolate single functions